-There may be an opportunity for an Erasmus Programme exchange placement with the University of Duisburg-Essen.
-In 2015, five of our PGCE PCET students spent 60 days in Essen.
+There are opportunities for an Erasmus Programme exchange placements in Europe.
+In 2015, five of our PGCE PCET students spent 60 days with the University of Duisburg-Essen.
 Some of that time was spent teaching or supporting teaching in their placement school or colleges in and around Essen.

 After achieving your PCET, we would encourage you to go on and qualify as a QTLS, by studying via the Society for Education and Training.